Bobby Brown returns for his third season at the helm of the Lincoln Saltdogs.

 Brown is the seventh manager in franchise history.

-2016 will be Reichert’s third season as pitching coach for Lincoln after serving in the same role during the 2013-14 seasons.
-The 39-year old is a former first round draft pick out of University of the Pacific and pitched five seasons in Major League Baseball for the Royals and Blue Jays.
+2018 will be Reichert’s fifth season (2013-14, 2016-present) as pitching coach for Lincoln.
+California-native is a former first round draft pick out of University of the Pacific and pitched five seasons in Major League Baseball for the Royals and Blue Jays.
 Reichert played for the Saltdogs in 2007, going 7-5 with a 4.50 ERA.

 “I love the fans out here, the front office, they are some of the best in the country,” Reichert said.
 “I’m very excited about getting this club together to win another championship.”